 - The student is making normal academic progress.
 Normal progress is the rate at which the average full-time student in the degree program completes the program requirements.

 Length of Extension Granted

 - Log into iStart

-- After submission, an ISSS advisor will review your request within 3-5 business days and notify you by email of a decision or follow-up information needed, if required.
+- After submission, an ISSS advisor will review your e-form submission within 3-5 business days and notify you via email of a decision or follow-up for more information.